gertingold/tools4scicomp/manuscript/git.rst

 ``master`` branch::

    $ git checkout master
-   Zu Branch 'master' gewechselt
+   Switched to branch 'master'
-   Ihr Branch ist auf demselben Stand wie 'origin/master'.
+   Your branch is up-to-date with 'origin/master'.

 Now, we have two options.
 With ``git pull upstream master``, the present state of the remote branch ``master`` on ``upstream`` would be downloaded and merged